Effective Field Theories and Cosmological Scattering Equations: Soft Limits

 In the minimally coupled case, we find \eqs{ \hat{u}\mathcal{C}_{4}^{\Delta=3} &=\frac{\vec{k}_1\cdot\vec{k}_3}{E}\left[-E^2 + \sum_{i<j}k_ik_j+\frac{k_1k_2k_3k_4}{E}\left(\frac{1}{k_1} + \frac{1}{k_2} +\frac{1}{k_3} +\frac{1}{k_4} +\frac{2}{E} \right)\right]\\ &\qquad -2\frac{k_1^2k_3^2}{E}\left(1 + \frac{k_2+k_4}{E} + \frac{2k_2k_4}{E^2}\right), } where requires dimensional regularisation in intermediate steps but has a finite output.
 Taking the soft limit then gives \eq{ \lim_{\vec{k}_{1}\to0}\hat{u}\mathcal{C}_{4}^{\Delta=3}=\frac{\vec{k}_1\cdot\vec{k}_3}{E}\left(k_2^2+k_3^2+k_4^2 + k_2k_3+k_3k_4+k_4k_2-\frac{k_2k_3k_4}{E}\right), } which can be obtained by acting with a conformal boost on the three-point contact diagram in \eqref{min3pt}:

 Note that the divergences in \eqref{3ptminexpanded} are removed by the action of conformal generators so we set $\epsilon=0$.
-This will continue to hold for higher-derivative correlators so we will set $\epsilon=0$ in those cases as well.
+This will continue to hold for higher-derivative wavefunction coefficients so we will set $\epsilon=0$ in those cases as well.